Consumer Information & Federal Disclosures

 Constitution Day

 Constitution Day is September 17th.
-Harvard University observes this day by providing information about the Consitution, and Constitution Day, to all students.
+Harvard University observes this day by providing information about the Constitution, and Constitution Day, to all students.

 Voter Registration

 Information on voter registration in Massachusetts is available at the website established by the Secretary of the Commonwealth of Massachusetts.
-Please visit our Voter Registration page for additional information on registering to vote in any state.
+Additional information on registering to vote in any state is available here.

 Safety and Campus Security